haseeb-heaven/code-interpreter/README.md

     <img src="https://img.shields.io/badge/KoFi-ffdd00?style=for-the-badge&logo=Ko-fi&logoColor=orange" width="200" height="50" />
 </a>

-**Welcome to Open-Code-Interpreter 🎉,** an innovative open-source and free alternative to traditional Code Interpreters.
+**Welcome to Code-Interpreter 🎉,** an innovative open-source and free alternative to traditional Code Interpreters.
 This is powerful tool and it also leverages the power of **GPT 3.5 Turbo**,**PALM 2**,**Groq**,**Claude**, **HuggingFace models** like **Code-llama**, **Mistral 7b**, **Wizard Coder**, and many more to transform your instructions into executable code for **free** and **safe** to use environments and even has **Vision Models** for Image Processing available.

-**Open-Code-Interpreter** is more than just a code generator.
+**Code-Interpreter** is more than just a code generator.
 It's a versatile tool that can execute a wide range of tasks.
-Whether you need to find files in your system 📂, save images from a website and convert them into a different format 🖼️, create a GIF 🎞️, edit videos 🎥, or even analyze files for data analysis and creating graphs 📊, Open-Code-Interpreter can handle it all.
+Whether you need to find files in your system 📂, save images from a website and convert them into a different format 🖼️, create a GIF 🎞️, edit videos 🎥, or even analyze files for data analysis and creating graphs 📊, Code-Interpreter can handle it all.

-After processing your instructions, **Open-Code-Interpreter** executes the generated code and provides you with the result.
+After processing your instructions, **Code-Interpreter** executes the generated code and provides you with the result.
 This makes it an invaluable tool for developers 💻, data scientists 🧪, and anyone who needs to quickly turn ideas into working code and now with **Vision Models** it can also process images and videos.

-Designed with versatility in mind, **Open-Code-Interpreter** works seamlessly on every operating system, including _Windows, MacOS, and Linux_.
+Designed with versatility in mind, **Code-Interpreter** works seamlessly on every operating system, including _Windows, MacOS, and Linux_.
 So, no matter what platform you're on, you can take advantage of this powerful tool 💪.

-**Experience the future of code interpretation with Open-Code-Interpreter today! 🚀**
+**Experience the future of code interpretation with Code-Interpreter today! 🚀**

 ## **Why this is Unique Interpreter?**